Fibonacci calculation at peak performance

 defp fib(n, a, b), do: fib(n - 1, b, a + b)

-This implementation still uses the same mathematical principle, but it does less iterations and it uses way more less storage since it just needs to store the 2 previous fibonacci numbers.
+This implementation still uses the same mathematical principle, but it does less iterations, and it uses way more less storage since it just needs to store the 2 previous fibonacci numbers.

-What about the other math approach ?
+What about another math approach ?

 def phi_formula(n),